SoftEngMCSZ/FrontEnd/README.md

 **Note: there is often a second or two of delay before the count and list of names update after changing your selection.**

 ## Refreshing the Page
-- To update your view of the choice, you can simply refresh the page.
+- To update your view of the choice, click the teal sync icon next to the choice question.
-- Upon refreshing, you will be redirected to sign in, with the choice code autofilled.
-- Enter your username and password and click `LOGIN` to return to an updated view of the choice.
+- You could also refresh the page, but refreshing will prompt you to sign in again

 ## Administration
 - The administration page is accessible at [http://whatdo.me.s3-website-us-east-1.amazonaws.com/#/admin](http://whatdo.me.s3-website-us-east-1.amazonaws.com/#/admin).